Kesha123/wolt-internship-backend/README.md

 Along with the application itself, Swagger documentation is provided.
 It can be accessed with this link: **[Swagger Backend Documentation](http://localhost:8080/api/doc/)**

 Or you can navigate to http://localhost:8080/api/doc/ in your browser.

+**NOTE**: This documentation is only available when the application is running.